Share This Story

 Effective Mitigation Strategies for PFAS Contamination

-1. Employ Emerging Treatment Technologies
+- Employ Emerging Treatment Technologies

-Granular activated carbon (GAC) filtration remains one of the most widely deployed solutions, valued for its effectiveness, operational familiarity and feasibility across a range of system sizes.
-Ion exchange systems offer higher selectivity for certain PFAS compounds and can provide a smaller physical footprint, making them attractive for space-constrained facilities.
-High-pressure membrane treatments, such as reverse osmosis, deliver high removal expediency but may require greater energy input and operations.
+Granular activated carbon (GAC) filtration remains one of the most widely deployed solutions, valued for its effectiveness, operational familiarity, and feasibility across a wide range of system sizes.

-2. Design Modular Facilities
+- Design Modular Facilities

-3. Embrace “Clean” Building Materials
+- Embrace "Clean" Building Materials

-Identifying PFAS-containing materials and evaluating safer alternatives can combat lasting exposure risks while aligning with broader sustainability and public health goals.
-Thoughtful material choices reinforce a holistic approach to PFAS mitigation—one that addresses both treatment performance and environmental responsibility.
+Thoughtful material choices reinforce a holistic approach to PFAS mitigation; one that addresses both treatment performance and environmental responsibility.

-4. Consider Real-World Application & Costs
+- Consider Real-World Application & Costs

-Across the country, municipalities are successfully addressing PFAS contamination through innovative combinations of treatment technology, modular design, and strategic planning.
-In many cases, early investment in scalable systems has allowed communities to achieve compliance while avoiding overdesign and unnecessary expense.
-These projects often leverage state and federal funding programs, grants, and low-interest financing to offset capital costs and support implementation.
+Across the country, municipalities are successfully addressing PFAS contamination with innovative treatment technologies, modular design, and strategic planning.
+The early investment in scalable systems has allowed many communities to achieve compliance goals while avoiding overdesign and unnecessary expense.

 Moving Forward with Confidence

-PFAS compliance presents undeniable challenges, but it also offers an opportunity for municipalities to modernize infrastructure, strengthen public health protections, and build long-term resilience.
 By combining regulatory insight, effective treatment strategies, flexible facility design, and integrated partnerships, communities can move beyond reactive compliance toward purposeful, sustainable solutions.
-With the right planning and expertise, today’s PFAS challenges can become a catalyst for stronger, more livable communities tomorrow.
+With the right planning and expertise, today's PFAS challenges can become a catalyst for stronger, more livable communities tomorrow.

 PREPARING FOR PFAS COMPLIANCE BEFORE DEADLINES HIT?

 With federal and state standards tightening, communities that plan ahead are better positioned to secure funding and avoid costly retrofits.
-Our experts partner with public works leaders to deliver compliance-ready, adaptable infrastructure solutions.
+Our in-house experts partner with public works leaders to deliver compliance-ready, adaptable infrastructure solutions.